Thanasornsawan/solidity-learning/README.md

 - [ ] Integrate course contract with exam contract
 - [ ] Mapping status exam with students
+- [ ] Make the proxy contract for deploy on test network
 - [ ] Host NFT on IPFS
 - [ ] Giveaway NFT to students who complete course
 - [ ] Random giveaway ERC-20 token to students who pass exam